Crested honey buzzard: Adaptations for diet

 Unlike most of their relatives, crested honey buzzards prefer a diet of the larvae, pupae and honey combs of social wasps.
 In their summer breeding grounds in Japan, the birds dig up underground social wasp nests with their talons.
 The short toe depth and long talon on the second digit facilitate this behaviour.
 In addition, the long slender beak with a hooked tip, and the eyes set far back, are adaptations well suited for foraging in underground nests.
 The tongue has a groove adapted for extracting larvae from the honey comb.
 In the wintering regions in South Asia, crested honey buzzards are observed attacking social wasp nests in trees.

 When foraging both underground and arboreal nests, the birds have to contend with stinging attacks by wasps.
 The feathers around the head and neck are well suited to repelling attacks.
 A study in 2016 by a British and a Japanese researcher compared the head and neck feathers of crested honey buzzards with those of the black kite (Milvus migrans) and grey-faced buzzard (Butastur indicus).
 These are similar raptors, but only the honey buzzard forages on wasp nests.
 The researchers found significant adaptations of the feathers.
 The honey buzzard has a dense mat of short feathers under its beak, around its eyes and nostrils and on its neck with barbules closer together.
 They are stiffer with more hooks and nodes for barbules to attach to one another, yielding an armour like appearance.
 In the other kites, the feathers are longer and softer, with fewer barbules towards the tips.
 Thus, more of the skin is exposed.
 The head and neck feathers of the crested honey buzzard are shorter, being only 50–70% the length of the feathers in the other two species.

 The crested honey buzzard may have also evolved a chemical defense.
 Its feathers were observed to have a white filamentous covering that is not present in black kites and grey-faced buzzards.
 Videos indicate that social wasps attack bears and other mammals more than they attack honey buzzards.
 Experiments indicate that the substance from the wings of honey buzzards renders wasps inactive.
 However, this is as yet speculative and the composition of the substance is yet to be determined.
 In a wasp attack on two crested honey buzzards observed in Japan, the wasps mainly attacked the head and neck.
 Their stings were about 1 mm in size.
 Most of the stings were embedded in the dense mat of feathers.
-A few stings pierced the skin where feathers where missing.
+A few stings pierced the skin where feathers were missing.
 Thus, the feather adaptations provided partial protection against wasp attacks.